thiagoa/thiagoa.github.io/_posts/2022-02-19-moving-an-existing-linux-installation-to-a-new-encrypted-drive.markdown

 ```

 For `/` and `/home` we'll need the LUKS UUIDS instead of the partition
+UUIDs (`PARTUUID`).
+For EFI we used `PARTUUID` because it is not an
+encrypted partition, so the actual partition reference is enough to
+solve the problem.
+Thankfully, we can get the LUKS UUIDs with `lsblk`.

-UUIDs, right?
-We can figure that out with `lsblk`.
-For `/` the UUID
+For `/` the LUKS UUID is:
-is:

 ```sh
 $ sudo lsblk -o +uuid /dev/mapper/root-luks